 Many people are worried about the idea that they would have to go to court.…

-Well hiring an attorney can be an intimidating process.
+Transcript Hiring an attorney can be an intimidating process.
 It's usually going into uncharted waters…